fart-source/Chromebook-Windows-Emulator/README.md

   2. Go to settings.

-    Note: We are going to turn on your chromebooks "Play Store" abilites.
-If you know sure as a fact that it is on, or know how to turn it on, skip this step.
-It is reccomended that you check again anyway.
+    Note: We are going to turn on your chromebooks "Google Play Store" abilites.
+If you know sure as a fact that it is on, or know how to turn it on, skip the next step.
+Even if you think it is on, it is reccomended that you check again anyway.

   3. Under the "Apps" Section, Turn on the "Google Play Store" option.